How to grow potatoes – a simple guide for homegrown spuds

-How to grow potatoes in bags
+How to grow potatoes

 'Nothing beats the feeling of growing your own spuds.
-Potatoes are an excellent crop for both beginner gardeners and experienced vegetable growers, as they’re easy to grow and produce a bumper harvest every time.
-They can be grown outdoors in any setting in bags if you are short of space,' explains Boyd Douglas-Davies, plant director at British Garden Centres, the UK’s largest family-owned garden centre group.
+Potatoes are an excellent crop for both beginner gardeners and experienced vegetable growers, as they’re easy to grow and produce a bumper harvest every time,' explains Cassie King, PR officer for British Garden Centres, the UK’s largest family-owned garden centre group.

 Types of potatoes and when to plant them

-A key part of learning how to grow potatoes in bags is knowing when to plant your tubers.
+A key part of learning how to grow potatoes is knowing when to plant your tubers.
 For this, you need to understand the different potato types, as the time for planting – and for harvesting – can differ slightly for each variety.

 'There are four types of potatoes: first and second earlies, main crop, and autumn second crop, so called due to the time they are harvested,' explains Boyd.